reflectoring/reflectoring.github.io/_posts/2021-05-04-intro-to-criteria-api.md

 }
 ````

-In `ProductSpecification`, we executes the Specifications.
+In `ProductSpecification`, we execute the Specifications.

 The `params` in `ProductSpecificationBuilder` is the separated SpecificationCriteria that is extracted from input String.
 So if the input is  `name:broom,price<30` with a false value in `orPredict` field, the params size is `2`.